If there was a manual about how to launch a successful brand from your living room, Welden’s Sandy Friesen could probably write it.

 Her small and young handmade handbag company quietly generated nearly $300,000 in gross merchandise volume during a two-day live-streaming event on Alibaba’s C2C marketplace, Taobao.

 The campaign last November was Welden’s first foray into China, where it had been virtually unknown to Chinese consumers before the event.
-That didn’t stop the New York-based bag maker from becoming an instant hit, attracting 808,000 views and 4.06 million likes in the first day alone.
+That didn’t stop the Connecticut-based bag maker from becoming an instant hit, attracting 808,000 views and 4.06 million likes in the first day alone.

 By the end of the two days, Welden had sold close to 1,000 bags priced from US$195 to US$595 and garnered a combined 1.7 million livestream views.